snwlprdgthb/react-marvel-app/README.md

+### Usage

 Register on the site [Marvel](https://developer.marvel.com/) for private and public key.
-Initialize the Api client using your keys.
+Initialize the Api client using your keys:

 ```
 const private_key = 'my-private-key'